The Health Dangers of Stress

 The most worrying aspect is no-one is talking about this "lifestyle health problem'.

-It is a problem; as I hope to tell on this page
+It is a problem; as I hope to show you on this page - take your time it's important!

 Everyone says they are stressed; you often hear these phases: